Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A woman's hand holding a glass getting a water on a faucet

-While most of New Jersey doesn’t have the best tap water for drinking, Newark is the exception.
-Drinking water in Newark is not only safe, but tastes better than in most other areas!
+While most places in New Jersey don’t have the best tap water for drinking, Newark is the exception.
+Drinking water in Newark is not only safe but it tastes better than in most other cities and towns!

 5 Safety Tips for Newark